 Specialists facilitate one of the many engaging activities in which campers participate each day.
-Such activities include sports, aquatics, ropes/challenge course, and visual/performing arts.
-Specialists meet back with the campers from their cabin at various points throughout the day, including meals, rest hour, and bed-time.
+Activities include sports, aquatics, ropes/challenge course, and visual/performing arts.
+Specialists meet back with the campers from their cabin at various points throughout the day, including meals, rest hour, and bedtime.
 Specialists must have prior experience and training in their specialty area.

-Leadership Team (LT) members supervise villages or activity areas throughout camp.
-If an LT member is leading an activity area, they must have past experience leading, teaching, or coaching that activity.
-LT members generally have past experience in supervision.
+Leadership Team members supervise villages or activity areas throughout camp.
+If a Leadership Team member is leading an activity area, they must have past experience leading, teaching, or coaching that activity.
+Leadership Team members generally have past experience in supervision.